Flash3388/FlashLib/README.md

 The script will run gradle and build the project into build->libs.
 Required libraries for building the library are located in the libs folder.
 Those libraries are required for several funcationslities of the library.

 To build flashboard, make sure the latest version of flashlibj is located in the libs folder, where the rest of the required libraries are located.
 Run the build script to build and then run the prep script.
 The software will now be fully ready in build->flashboard.

+To build all the project, run the buildall script in the repository.

 # Disclaimer
 The FlashLib uses the following libraries, but those libraries do not belong to us: